C4PT41ND34DP00L/Arduino-Color-Clock/README.md

 # Arduino-Color-Clock

-This uses a modified RTClib library to add teh day of teh year function so the Stardate is in the correct format (2118.195) Clock contains battery percentage, Tempature, Time in 12 hour format and Stardate based off the new Star Trek movies.
+This uses a modified RTClib library by Adafruit forked from JeeLab to add the day of the year function so the Stardate is in the correct format (2118.195)
+This uses the UCGLib library by olikraus (https://github.com/olikraus/ucglib) for the Color OLED Clock contains battery percentage, Tempature, Time in 12 hour format and Stardate based off the new Star Trek movies.
 This is a work in progress.